-- 1. If a patient is hospitalized, Medicare will pay for all covered hospital services during the first 60 days of a benefit period except for a deductible (\$1,316 in 2017).
-From the 61st through the 90th day, Medicare hospital insurance pays for all covered services except for a coinsurance charge (\$329 a day in 2017).
-A lifetime reserve of 60 days may be used if a patient is in the hospital for more than 90 days in a benefit period; the patient pays \$658 a day in 2017 for these additional days.
+1. If a patient is hospitalized, Medicare will pay for all covered hospital services during the first 60 days of a benefit period except for a deductible (\$1,340 in 2018).
+From the 61st through the 90th day, Medicare hospital insurance pays for all covered services except for a coinsurance charge (\$335 a day in 2018).
+A lifetime reserve of 60 days may be used if a patient is in the hospital for more than 90 days in a benefit period; the patient pays \$670 a day in 2018 for these additional days.
 Covered hospital services include almost all those ordinarily furnished by a hospital to its patients.
-More information on specific services is available by calling 1-800-MEDICARE (1-800-633-4227) or by visiting www.medicare.gov.
-However, payments will not be made for - private-duty nursing or personal comfort items.
-Inpatient psychiatric hospital services are covered, but there is a lifetime limitation of 190 days. - 2.
-Under certain conditions, the cost of skilled nursing care in a facility approved by Medicare for services of a professional level (not custodial care) is covered for the first 20 days in each benefit period plus up to 80 additional days with the patient paying \$164.50 a day in 2017 for the 21st through the 100th day.
-These benefits are payable only if the patient was in a hospital for at least 3 days in a row, not counting the day of discharge, before transferring to a skilled nursing facility. - 3.
-Under certain conditions, Medicare pays the cost of medically necessary home health care services.
+However, payments will not be made for private-duty nursing or personal comfort items.
+Inpatient psychiatric hospital services are covered, but there is a lifetime limitation of 190 days.

+2. Under certain conditions, the cost of skilled nursing care in a facility approved by Medicare for services of a professional level (not custodial care) is covered for the first 20 days in each benefit period plus up to 80 additional days with the patient paying \$167.50 a day in 2018 for the 21st through the 100th day.
+These benefits are payable only if the patient was in a hospital for at least 3 days in a row, not counting the day of discharge, before transferring to a skilled nursing facility.

-- This is limited to reasonable and necessary part-time or intermittent skilled nursing care and home health aide services as well as physical therapy, occupational therapy, and speech-language therapy which are ordered by a doctor.
-It also includes medical social services, durable medical equipment (such as wheelchairs, hospital beds, oxygen, and walkers), medical supplies, and other services. - 4.
-Hospice care is a service provided to terminally-ill persons.
+3. Under certain conditions, Medicare pays the cost of medically necessary home health care services.
+This is limited to reasonable and necessary part-time or intermittent skilled nursing care and home health aide services as well as physical therapy, occupational therapy, and speech-language therapy which are ordered by a doctor.
+It also includes medical social services, durable medical equipment (such as wheelchairs, hospital beds, oxygen, and walkers), medical supplies, and other services.

+4. Hospice care is a service provided to terminally-ill persons.
 It includes drugs for symptom control and pain relief, medical and support services from a Medicare-approved hospice, and other services not otherwise covered by Medicare.